Help for Your New Arrival

 Praise your Cocker when he eliminates outside (giving a treat as a reward immediately is also a positive reinforcement).
 Don't overly chastise your pet if he has an accident or he could become afraid to go in your presence at all.
 This often results in a dog that sneaks off to a remote part of the house to go when you cannot see him.
 Instead take your dog outside right away, and then praise him when he goes.
 It is important to go outside with your dog and to praise them! .
 A small treat given immediately after eliminating is also very helpful.

-It’s a good idea to crate a new companion when you’re not at home or can’t supervise him especially in the beginning.
+It's a good idea to crate a new companion when you're not at home or can't supervise him especially in the beginning.
 If your dog whines in the crate ignore it.
 Praise your dog when he is quiet.
 You can give your dog a treat when putting him in the crate.
 The crate should be a positive place, a den of his own.
+Make sure there is a pad or blanket for comfort and consider covering the crate in a light sheet or fleece to make it more cavelike.
 Establishing a routine is helpful in letting your Cocker know what to expect.

 Obedience training at any age is beneficial.
 A dog needs to know the rules.
 He will be a much happier animal when he knows what is expected of him.
 Find a competent trainer.
-If possible watch a class to be sure you will be comfortable with the trainer’s style.
+If possible watch a class to be sure you will be comfortable with the trainer's style.
 Only choose a trainer who uses positive reinforcement.
-Rough stuff went out with high button shoes.
 You will find that obedience training will be a bonding experience for you and your dog.

 Your dog sees your family as his pack and immediately tries to find his rank in the pack.
 He should be at the bottom.
 If he challenges you it is important to set him straight through obedience training.
 If there is one person in the family that he questions, put that person in a position of power.
 For example, have that person feed him every day only after he sits or obeys some other basic command.
 Every dog needs a calm, assertive leader.
 Like with children, it's very important to be consistent with your dog.
 We also highly recommend books by Patricia McConnell.
 Click here for more information.